-If you’re not familiar with the Ken Burns effect, it’s a cool way to add motion to your still images.
-Named for, well of course, Ken Burns, you can use zooming and panning to bring life to your photos.
+If you’re unfamiliar with the Ken Burns effect, it’s a cool way to add motion to your still images.
+Named for, well, of course, Ken Burns, you can use zooming and panning to bring life to your photos.
 And luckily, this feature exists in the iMovie app.

-This tutorial shows you how to use the Ken Burns effect in iMovie on both Mac and iOS.
+This tutorial shows you how to use the Ken Burns effect in iMovie on Mac, iPhone, and iPad.

 Use the Ken Burns effect on Mac

 Open iMovie on your Mac and your project for editing.
-Then to the following to apply the effect.
+Then do the following to apply the effect:

 1) Click your clip in the movie Timeline.